dabina2018/SpotifyAutomation/README.md

 # SpotifyAutomation
-using google api to automate spotify playlist
+Using Google API to automate Spotify playlist